 Once you have done that you need to add the file to the extension (explained above) which will chain a new window to the Extensions Properties for the File Properties:

 Here you would select the target platform for the extension (for GM you would select them all), as well as rename the extension file and set a few other details, which we'll cover in a moment.
 First of all though we want to add in our constants and functions so that the user can call the extension from within their project code.
-For that you need to click the extensions menu button and select what you require:
+For that you need to click the functions menu button and select what you require:

 Selecting Add Function will then permit you to add a function to the extension which can then be called in GameMaker Studio 2 as you would any of the built in functions.
 The following window opens for you to define the function in: